Submit request or call to make an appointment.

 The goal of aortic valve dilation is to make the narrowing just wide enough to reduce the pressure in the heart to safe levels, without causing a significant leak in the valve, which can be a complication from any valvuloplasty.

 The interventional cardiologist tries to choose a balloon that is small enough to almost get rid of all the narrowing.
 Then, surgery can be avoided.
-In about 2 percent or 3 percent of cases, the valve becomes very leaky, even when the right-sized balloon is used.
+In about 3% of cases, the valve becomes very leaky, even when the right-sized balloon is used.
 If this happens, your child may need surgery to repair the valve.